GingaaBread/GNOStatic/src/object_orientation/properties.md

 ```

 ::: warning
-Note how unlike in other other languages, there are no implicit private, package, protected or
+Note how unlike in other other languages, there are no explicit private, package, protected or
-public protection levels.
+public keywords.
 To know more about this see the chapter _Protection Levels_.
 :::

 ## Getters